amitpoitrix/contract-job-application/README.md

 ]
 ```

-## Going Above and Beyond the Requirements

-Given the time expectations for this exercise, we don't expect anyone to submit anything super fancy.
-However, if you find yourself with extra time, any extra credit item(s) that showcase your unique strengths would be awesome! 🙌

-For example, writing some unit tests or a simple frontend demonstrating calls to your new APIs would be great.

 ## Submitting the Assignment

 When you've finished the assignment, zip your repo (make sure to include the .git folder) and send us the zip file.